 atelier tokimeki

-Mini bag, maxi pleasure: How to pack using the Marie Kondo method
+Mini bag, maxi pleasure: How to pack your suitcase using the KonMari Method

 bagages

-Since a very young age, I have traveled a lot (a lot).
+Since I was little, I have traveled a lot (really a lot).
 I have traversed the globe for pleasure, work, or a combination of both.

-In recent years, my way of packing, even my approach to travel, has evolved.
-Most of the time, I travel only with a carry-on.
+In recent years, my way of packing, and even my approach to travel, has evolved.
+Now, most of the time, I travel only with a carry-on.
 Of course, it’s often cheaper, but it’s also so much more enjoyable!

-I am convinced that there is a direct relationship between the amount of objects we own and what we believe we need.
-I am not a minimalist, but I have parted with many things thanks to the KonMari method.
-This process taught me that I didn’t really need that much, and that it is so liberating to declutter and lighten up.
-Since then, this approach also applies when I travel.
+I am convinced that there is a direct relationship between the quantity of objects we own and what we believe we need.
+I am not a minimalist, but I have let go of many things thanks to the KonMari Method.
+This process taught me that I didn’t really need that much, and that it is so liberating to declutter and lighten my load.
+Since then, I've discovered that this approach applies to travelling too.

 What I no longer do

 Before I learned to take care of my belongings, I used to lug around overstuffed suitcases.
 To the point where I had to sit on them to close them, especially on the way back after shopping sprees that I never missed.
-Once, I even had to buy a travel bag to bring back all my shopping.
+Once, I even had to buy an extra bag to bring back all my shopping.

 So, here are 3 things I no longer do: